-When it comes to weight loss people often tend to go down the low carb or high carb low fat route.
-But by cutting out your carbs you are cutting out and essential macro nutrient for weight loss.
-First and foremost, its important to be aware that there are two different types of carbohydrates- simple and complex.
+When it comes to weight loss people often tend to go down the low carb or high carb low-fat route.
+But by cutting out your carbs you are cutting out an essential macronutrient for weight loss.
+First and foremost, it’s important to be aware that there are two different types of carbohydrates- simple and complex.
 Simple carbohydrates are fast releasing simple sugars which are a primary source of energy and complex carbohydrates are foods such as rice and pasta which are low in sugar and provide a sustained release of energy.

 When it comes to weight loss, choose low-calorie fibre-rich foods that fill you up for longer and keep you away from unhealthy snacks.
 Go for whole grains (such as brown rice, wholemeal bread and oats) and legumes (such as lentils and beans).

 If you think skipping meals will do any good to your weight loss goal, think again.
-One of the main reason low calorie diets are only short term is because you cannot live and function properly on under 1200 calories a day over prolonged periods of time.
+One of the main reason low-calorie diets are only short term is that you cannot live and function properly on under 1200 calories a day over prolonged periods of time.
 The human body has very intelligent adaptive mechanisms in order to preserve itself and survive.
 Whenever you skip a meal, you’re basically saying to your body: “Don’t spend too many calories”.

 Your body understands this and will reduce its metabolism to defend against the reduced calorie intake.
 This means you will be burning fewer calories than you’d normally spend.
 The bottom line here is that skipping meals has the opposite effect on weight loss that you intend it.